ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/03/scheme_20.png)

-Once the bug is fixed and auto-tests succeed, Junior merges it to the “testing” branch and merges it down to “master” branch to share this achievement with the others:
+Once the bug is fixed and auto-tests succeed, Junior merges it to the "testing" branch and merges it down to "master" branch to share this achievement with the others:

 ![](/static/img/2017/03/scheme_21.png)